Denny Hulme: Early racing career

 Once there, basing himself in London, he worked as a mechanic in Jack Brabham's garage in Chessington and began to pave his way on his motor-racing path.
 It was Brabham who gave him drives in his Brabham sportscars and single seaters.
 During the 1963 season, he won seven International Formula Junior and after some impressive performances there, it was his old boss Jack Brabham who gave Hulme the call and he joined the Australian legend's F2 team.
 In 1964, the pair set about dominating the Championship that year, resulting in a one–two finish in the FFSA Trophées de France series.
 The pair also finished one–two in the 1966 series.
-During this spell in F2 between 1964 and 1966, Hulme won a total of three races in the series, plus two non-championship events (the 1964 Grote Prijs van Limborg and the 1965 Spring Trophy).
+During this spell in F2 between 1964 and 1966, Hulme won three races in the series, plus two non-championship events (the 1964 Grote Prijs van Limborg and the 1965 Spring Trophy).
 Hulme was rewarded with some non-championship Formula One races.

 Away from single seaters, Hulme also raced the occasional saloon car.
 In appalling conditions, on 6 July 1963, Hulme won his first major saloon car race.
 The second Motor-sponsored Six-Hour, a round of the European Touring Car Championship, saw the pre-race favourite, a 7-litre Ford Galaxie driven by Dan Gurney and Jack Brabham flounder in the wet and the Jaguars dominated the race.
 Hulme would win, partnered by Roy Salvadori, after the winners on the road were disqualified for engine irregularities.